uwctri/UserAllowListAPI/README.md

 ## What does it do?

 Exposes an API, which requires a super API token, that can be used to add, remove, or search for user names in the Redcap allowlist.
+This is useful for organizations that want to automate an access managment workflow managed by an external system.

 ## Requests